f0i/identify/README.md

 ## Testing

-Unfortunately the test require some differnt features that cause them to require different execution modes.
-You can run all of them using the following commands.
+You can run all of the tests using the following commands:

 ```
-mops test --mode wasi base64 jwt leb128 stats
-mops test --mode interpreter delegation ed25519
+npm run test
+npm run bench
 ```

 # JSON-RPC